 VILPE E series roof fans are AC-powered fans.
 VILPE ECo series roof fans represent next-generation fan technology which is quieter and more energy-efficient than AC models.
 EC is an abbreviation for ‘Electronically Commutated’, which in the case of a roof fan means a fan with a brushless DC motor.
 DC motors are about 30 per cent more powerful than AC motors.

 What criteria should I use when selecting a roof fan?

-See the sections “What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?” and “Which VILPE roof fan can be used with a range hood?”
+See the sections “What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?” and “Which VILPE roof fans can be used with a cooker hood?”.

 Why should I choose a VILPE FLOW roof fan?

 The lower pressure drop in FLOW products reduces the power consumption of the ventilation unit.
 In addition, the roof fans in the series are EC-controlled and have a service switch.

 FLOW products have: